Updated December 30, 2019

 Alice Teacake blogs at Teacake Travels.

-If you like reading about wildlife encounters, check out Wildlife Encounters In Africa That Will Amaze You and stay tuned for our upcoming post on Wildlife Encounters in Asia and Australia.
+If you like reading about wildlife tourism encounters, check out Wildlife Encounters In Africa That Will Amaze You and Wildlife Tourism Encounters in Asia and Australia.

-In the meantime, you can see more beautiful wildlife in day trips to Kangaroo Island, Australia.
+In the meantime, you can see more beautiful wildlife during day trips to Kangaroo Island, Australia.